Prolong the life of your clothes & protect your entire home

 Pay special attention to the clothes with natural fibres like cashmere, wool and silk, inspecting them carefully for further evidence of moth infestation.
 Then check your soft furnishings, this include the underside of wool rugs, around the edges of carpets, the underside of sofa’s and foot stools and the backs of curtains.

 Tip – Moths feed on the proteins found on bodily secretions and skin cells as well as preferring dark undisturbed areas, so when checking for evidence in clothes, look around collars and cuffs, armpits, crotches and areas with creases like pockets and turn-ups.
 When checking soft furnishings, check the pleats at the top of curtains, the creases in sofas and the underside of sofa’s and footstools.

 Monitor clothes moth numbers

-If you find very little evidence but are still concerned, deploy the Moth box.
+If you find very little evidence but are still concerned, deploy the moth trap box.
 This is a discrete box with a glue-board inside that is impregnated with the pheromone of the female clothes moth.
 If there are clothes moths about, the males will be attracted to the moth box and stick to the glue board.

 The pheromone lasts for three months so replace with refills at three-month intervals.
 Catching 1 or 2 moths a week indicates a light infestation, so you may wish to carry out a deep clean, store your clothes (described below) and check the moth box weekly for any spike in numbers.
 If the moth box fills up with moths in 1 or 2 weeks, then jump into action.